rlindsay71/pands-project/README.md

- output a summary of each variable to a single text file save a histogram of each variable to png files output a scatter plot of each pair of variables perform any other analysis you feel is relevant.
+ output a summary of each variable to a single text file save a histogram of each variable to png files output a scatter plot of each pair of variables perform any other analysis that I feel is relevant.

 Objectives of code:

-The code for this program starts out by importing pandas for data analysis and matplotlib to help visualise my analysis.
+The code for this program starts out by importing pandas for data analysis and matplotlib and Seaborn to help visualise my analysis.
-I used pandas dataframes for all lot of the analysis and matplotlib for creating and displaying the histograms and scatterplots.
+I used pandas dataframes for all lot of the analysis and matplotlib for creating and displaying the histograms and Seaborn for the scatterplots.

-Then i read in the iris data set to the program and assigned it to a dataframe.
+The first step was to read in the iris data set to the program and assigned it to a dataframe.
 I created headers for the iris dataframe to make it easier to navigate and analyse.
 Then I passed the data file in as an argument to the pandas dataframe to create a dataframe containing the entire file.
 I created smaller data frames from this original dataframe with just the iris class and the variable I was trying to analysis